 Since moving to Southern California in 2013, I have been in attendance of ALA since then with exception of 2019.
 The atmosphere of the convention is a community of anime fans with activities and events held at both the convention center and Doubletree by Hilton hotel, which included this years fashion show.
 Also there are plenty of hotels around the convention center to accommodate the guests all within walking distance.

 Ribbon collecting is what ALA is most known for.
 Some attend ALA solely for ribbon hunting instead of the cosplay.
 I am always impressed by the dedication of the attendees over the years I have attended.
+One of the most popular anime/manga represented by cosplayers this year was Chainsaw Man.
+The hit manga was adapted into anime that premiered on Crunchyroll on October 12, 2022, with the English dub following shortly after on October 25, 2022!

 The culture of gaming is continuing to grow as well as conventions adjusting to the vast variety of the community.
 Fan can attend panels that include idols and guests, time with your favorite voice actors and even controversial topics on race, discrimination, the POC community and the 18+ crowd.